-Even more so than before, we’re encouraging those who have any respiratory symptoms (eg. cough, runny nose, fever) to stay away from church.
+We’re encouraging those who have any respiratory symptoms (eg. cough, runny nose, fever) to stay away from church.
 If you stay home we have available an online version of church, provided by the Trinity Network, so that you don’t miss out completely.
+Our sermons are made available online each week too.
 We also encourage people to get COVID tested.

 Wash, Wipe and Cover

 We have hand sanitiser available, are careful with hygiene, are thinking carefully about how to safely serve tea and coffee and for the moment we aren’t serving food.
 Please sanitise your hands when you arrive at church!

 We also don’t handout leaflets, but instead are making lots of helpful info available via our Sunday Hub.
 You also might like to bring along a “church pack” with a few basics in a bag (e.g. a pen, a bible if you have one, a notebook, a drink bottle and snack if you need one)